OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

   * start Mapbender
   * create an application
   * load a Web Map Service (OGC WMS)
+  * configure WMS
+  * create an individual application
   * create a user and a group and assign applications to them
+  * load a WFS
+  * configure feature type and create an application with WFS search and digitize functionality

 Start Mapbender
 ===============